Jen-NY/RLIMS/README.md

 Download sqlite3, a command line program that allows to execute SQL code from the command line ( https://sqlite.org/download.html).
 You will also need the RSQLite package that is available on CRAN.

-The bash script rlims.sh is used to create the database.
+The bash script createDatabase.sh is used to create the database.